Ostorlab/KB/WEB_SERVICE/WEB/_SECURE/UNIQUE_USER_IDENTIFICATION/recommendation.md

-The implementation is secure, no recommendation to apply.
+The implementation is secure, no recommendations apply.